Back in the 20th century, marketing aspired to build champion brands

 It's not that hard at a factory to determine the ideal number of widgets you should be

 producing each month.
-But marketing is nothing like that.
+But marketing is nothing like this.
 There is no objective and/or

-trial & error.
-And even that is pretty unreliable given the high rates of turnover we
+There's only trial and error.
+And even that is pretty unreliable given the high rates

-And while having some optimization here is a good idea, there's no way of knowing how
+while having some optimization here is a good idea, there's no way of knowing how much

-much is enough.
-With organic reach per post ever declining, and channels ever
+With organic reach per post ever declining, channels ever proliferating, and AI fanning

-proliferating, there literally is no ceiling, other than when your people burn out
+the flames, there literally is no ceiling, other than when people burn out and quit.

 Failure Rate

 A failure is easy to determine at a factory.
-It's a deviation that exceeds a
+It's a deviation exceeding a pre-defined

-pre-defined deviation from a pre-defined ideal.
-In other words, a failure is something
+deviation from a pre-defined ideal.
+In other words, a failure is something that stands

-that stands out.
 But what's an ideal blog post?
 TV ad?
 Whitepaper?
-And how much
+And how much deviation from it

 And yet there are still plenty of failures.
 Anyone who spends a few minutes actually